fniessink/toisto/docs/software.md

 ## Topics

-Builtin topics are located in `src/topics` in the form of JSON files.
-Users can also create their own topic files as long as it complies with the description below and pass them to Toisto using the `-t/--topic-file` command-line option.
+Built-in topics are located in `src/topics` in the form of JSON files.
+Users can also create their own topic files as long as it complies with the description below and pass them to Toisto using the `-f/--topic-file` command-line option.

 ## Concepts and labels

 Each topic is a collection of *concepts*.
-Each concept has *labels* in different languages.
+Each concept has *labels* in different languages, identified by *language identifiers*.

 A concept can be anything that can be expressed in language.
 The labels are words, phrases, or sentences that express the concept in a specific language.
+The language identifiers are two or three letter strings as listed in the [IANA language subtag registry](https://www.iana.org/assignments/language-subtag-registry).

 The contents of a JSON topic file looks as follows: